 B. 3.0-in for surfaces cast against earth

 For retaining walls other than culvert headwalls and wingwalls, ensure that surface drainage for the entire contributing drainage area does not overtop the coping or face of retaining walls for the 10-year storm event.
 Redirect surface drainage away from the wall or provide supplemental drainage consisting of a ditch above the wall with sufficient capacity to capture the drainage without overtopping.
-Design the ditch and line the ditch bottom in accordance with the L&D, Vol. 2, Section 1102.
+Design the ditch and line the ditch bottom in accordance with the L&D, Vol. 2, Section 1102 and Item 670 Ditch Erosion Protection.
 For specific requirements for MSE walls, see BDM Section 307.4.
 For guidance on collecting surface runoff at bridge abutments, see L&D, Vol. 2, Section 1103.8.2, Erosion Control at Bridge Ends.

 (a) (b) (c)